Kenyan logistics startup Sendy raises $20M round backed by Toyota – TechCrunch

 Those companies have plotted Africa expansions into each other’s markets and broader Africa.
 With its latest round, Sendy ups its competitive stance in the continent’s startup logistics space.
 The company plans to expand to West Africa in 2020, CEO Mesh Alloys told TechCrunch on a call.

 Alloys co-founded Sendy in 2015 with Kenyans Evanson Biwott and Don Okoth and American Malaika Judd.
-The startup currently has offices in Kenya, Tanzania, and Uganda with 5000 vehicles on its platform that move all sorts of goods, according to Alloys.
+The startup currently has offices in Kenya, Tanzania and Uganda, with 5,000 vehicles on its platform that move all sorts of goods, according to Alloys.

 Sendy offers services for e-commerce, enterprise, and freight delivery for a client list that includes Unilever, DHL, Maersk, Safaricom and African online retailer Jumia.